 For instance, the Russians are not coming.
 They do not have a nuclear submarine off Cape Cod, so we do not have to go to war with them.
 We have other options than amassing troops on the Polish border or escalating the conflict in Syria, although you wouldn’t know it listening to President Obama and the NSA.

-I find it amazing that so many of the “Question Authority” generation have sided with the surveillance industry over Trump, who has vowed to accomplish what John F. Kennedy couldn’t: dismantle the “secret government.”
-This is the same generation that has stood by and watched the suspension of habeas corpus; the deterioration of Congressional authority; the establishment of an imperial presidency; an ongoing drone campaign that has killed thousands of innocent people, including children; and the invasion of countries under the Orwellian pretext of national security.
-But they are consumers above all else, and “Brand Obama” cuts a bella figura, so they have no problem voting for him and his surrogates.
+I find it amazing that so many in the “Question Authority” generation have chosen the deep state over Trump, who has vowed to do what Kennedy couldn’t: dismantle the “secret government.”
+This generation has stood by and watched the suspension of habeas corpus; the deterioration of Congressional authority; the establishment of an imperial presidency; a drone campaign that has killed thousands of innocent people, including children; and the invasion of countries under the Orwellian pretext of national security.
+But they are consumers, and “Brand Obama” cuts a bella figura, so they have no problem voting for him and his surrogates.

 The reporting of Trump’s alleged sexual habits in a dossier was disgusting and unprofessional.
 But it was not a surprise.
 It capped off a misinformation, smear campaign against the President-elect that included post-election rioting, calls for recounts, Jill Stein’s court challenges, conspiracy to influence electors, charges of Russian hacking, and now a boycott of the inauguration by legislators who ought to know better.
 Add to that a constant barrage of negative media coverage.